OmkarLolage21/Roameo-An-AI-Agents-based-Travel-Solution/README.md

 # Roameo: An AI Agents-based Travel Solution

 Roameo is an innovative travel solution platform powered by AI agents, designed to revolutionize the way users plan, book, and experience their travel journeys.
-The platform leverages advanced AI capabilities to provide personalized recommendations, automate travel workflows, and seamlessly integrate multiple travel services for a superior user experience.
+The platform leverages advanced AI capabilities to provide personalized recommendations, automate travel workflows, new map search and seamlessly integrate multiple travel services for a superior user experience.

 ---